ETHICS: SOME PRELIMINARY REMARKS

 Further, without the love of God or fear of God, there is not enough incentive to behave ethically.
 Except for a few high-minded souls, the majority of people will then obey the whims of their Base Self, because moral conduct requires effort—sometimes, a great deal of effort.
 It is easier to do the safe thing than the right thing.
 The atheistic experiments of the twentieth century demonstrated that as soon as God-driven motivations are removed, all hell breaks loose, leading to the suffering and deaths of millions of human beings.
 We can only conclude that morality is not feasible in the absence of belief in God.

 Unless we strictly abide by the rules of ethics, it will be not at all difficult for evil to take possession of us, via our Base Selves.
 It sucks you in like quicksand, as symbolized in a couple of 2015 TV season finales.
-Left: The black Kree stone swallows Jemma Simmons in Marvel’s Agents of Shield (S02E22).
-Right: The darkness engulfs Emma Swan in Once Upon A Time (S04E23).
+Above: The black Kree stone swallows Jemma Simmons in Marvel’s Agents of Shield (S02E22).
+Below: The darkness engulfs Emma Swan in Once Upon A Time (S04E23).

 Did They Really Do Those Things?